home-assistant/home-assistant.io/source/_integrations/ruckus_unleashed.markdown

 To add a Ruckus Unleashed device to your installation, go to **Settings** -> **Devices & Services**, click the `+` button, then select **Ruckus** from the list of integrations.

-It is required to configure the IP address of your **master access point**.
-See the section Access Points on the management web interface.
-And perhaps consider to set a preferred master (Admin & Services>System>System Info>Preferred master).
+It is preferable to configure the IP address of your **master access point**.
+See the Access Points section of the Unleashed management web interface.
+And perhaps consider setting a preferred master (Admin & Services > System > System Info > Preferred master).

+You may authenticate with the **Default** Ruckus Unleashed admin user or, if you prefer, a user which is a **Monitoring Admin**.
-You will have to create a user on the device which is a **Monitoring Admin**.
-Login to the Ruckus Unleashed admin UI and follow these steps:
+To create a **Monitoring Admin** user, login to the Ruckus Unleashed admin UI and follow these steps:

  - [Create a new role](https://docs.ruckuswireless.com/unleashed/200.1.9.12/t-ConfigUserRoles.html).
    - Check **Allow Unleashed Administration**.